human-conditions/yodrew.github.io-original/_pages/protocol.md

 The full application of the [**idea**](/darkness-conjecture) behind hygienic darkroom retreating consists of

 > **doing retreats of increasing length
-alternated with periods of radical lifeway change
+alternated with periods of radical change in lifeway
 until health is fully restored.**

 "Health through healthful living," as we hygienists like to say.